April 2003 journalist killings by the United States: Palestine Hotel

 A U.S. Army tank fired into the 15th floor of the Palestine Hotel in Baghdad, where almost all foreign journalists were based.
 The image of the hotel had been frequently broadcast in the news, since many journalists filmed their reports nearby.
 The tank fire killed the Reuters cameraman Taras Protsyuk and wounded three.
 José Couso of Telecinco Spanish television who was on the 14th floor also died.

 At the time, Company A of the 4th Battalion, 64th Armored Regiment was holding the west end of the al-Jumhuria Bridge.
 The U.S. Forces were under attack from Iraqi units on both sides of the Tigris River, including mortar fire.
 Earlier that morning, the battalion had captured an Iraqi two-way radio, over which they heard an Iraqi forward observer directing mortar fire against Company A. This information was relayed to the forces at the bridge, who began looking for the enemy spotter.
 An A-Company tank spotted an individual on a balcony on the upper floor of a high-rise building to the southeast who appeared to be observing the company with "some kind of optics" (likely Protsyuk).
 Assuming this was the enemy spotter, the tank commander asked for and received permission to fire.
 The tank fired a high-explosive anti-tank (HEAT) round at the balcony, killing Protsyuk and Couso.
 Before the incident, no one in the 4-64 had been briefed about the Palestine Hotel or its location, since the hotel was not in their sector (the east bank of the Tigris was allocated to the 1st Marine Division).
 U.S. forces later determined that the Iraqi artillery spotter was probably in a nearby building, not the hotel.

-In 2008, Sgt.
-Adrienne Kinne, a former Arabic linguist in U.S. Army Intelligence, reported that she had seen secret documents listing the Palestine Hotel as a possible military target before the 2003 shelling incident.
+In 2008, whistleblower Sgt.
+Adrienne Kinne, a former Arabic linguist in U.S. Army Intelligence, reported that she had seen secret documents listing the Palestine Hotel as a possible military target before the 2003 shelling incident in which it was targeted.

 Abu Dhabi's office

-Office of the United Arab Emirates satellite channel Abu Dhabi was hit by air strikes.
+The office of the United Arab Emirates satellite channel Abu Dhabi was hit by air strikes.
 The station aired the picture of Iraqi fire from beneath the camera.